Combinatorial Algorithm for Tropical Linearly Factorized Programming: Non-degenerate Problems

+see Figure~\ref{fig:tangent2} (right).
+We cannot obtain a feasible descent direction by removing any edges of $\mathcal{G}(x^{(1)})$.
+Thus, $x^{(1)}$ is a local optimum of this TLFacP. \end{example}

-We analyze the computational complexity of \Cref{alg:base} when TLFacP \Cref{eq:objective}--\Cref{eq:const} is non-degenerate and \Cref{thm:tree} is adopted to find $J \in \mathscr{D}(x)$.
+We analyze the computational complexity of \Cref{alg:base} with step size~\eqref{eq:stepsize} when the TLFacP \eqref{eq:objective}--\eqref{eq:const} is non-degenerate and \Cref{thm:tree} is adopted to find $J \in \mathscr{D}(x)$.
 We observe that $\mathcal{G}(x)$ has $(m+n+p-1)$ edges when it is a spanning tree.
 Starting from the leaves of the tree, we compute $\mu(\mathcal{T}(e,x))$ for all edges $e$ in $O(m+n+p)$ time.
-Once we find $J \in \mathscr{D}(x)$, step size $\delta(J,x)$ is computed in $O(r_A+r_C)$ time by evaluating the finite terms in~\Cref{eq:stepsize}, where $r_A$ and $r_C$ are the numbers of finite entries in $A$ and $C$, respectively.
-By noting that $n+m+p \leq r_A+r_C$, the computational complexity of each iteration of lines 3--5 is at most $O(r_A+r_C)$, proving \Cref{thm:dmcomplex}
+Once we find $J \in \mathscr{D}(x)$, the step size $\delta(J,x)$ is computed in $O(r_A+r_C)$ time by evaluating the finite terms in~\eqref{eq:stepsize}, where $r_A$ and $r_C$ are the numbers of finite entries in $A$ and $C$, respectively.
+Thus, the computational complexity of each iteration of lines 3--5 is at most $O(r_A+r_C)$.

+\begin{remark} The descent method proposed in this study can also be applied to a TLP because it is a special case of a TLFacP.
+The tropical simplex method in~\cite{Allamigeon2015} deals with non-degenerate TLP and has complexity $O(n(m+n))$ for each pivot step.
+This complexity is not directly compared to our descent method applied to a TLP because a pivot step in the tropical simplex method may contain several descent steps. \end{remark}